Pinming/Dell-Inspiron-7590-Hackintosh-Opencore/README.en.md

 Added `IntelBluetoothFirmware` & `IntelBluetoothInjector` again.
 > The solution to slow booting due to loading these kexts:<br>Roll back the Intel Bluetooth driver to initial version in `Devices Manager` on Windows.
 It will roll back the firmware of bluetooth too.
 New firmware maybe imcompatible with macOS.
 ## 2020/3/8
-Replaced `VoodooTSCSync` with `CPUTSCSync` to fix kernel panic after wake up from sleep.
+* Replaced `VoodooTSCSync` with `CPUTSCSync` to fix kernel panic after wake up from sleep.
+* Fixed recognization of HDMI plug-out.
+* Modified stolen memory of UHD630 to 3072MB.

 # Tested Hardware
 ## Can be driven